Three people working in a module on a spaceship

 Astronaut exiting a work space

-Design will help engineers better understand the complex needs of new customers and end users.
+Help engineers better understand the complex needs of new customers and end users.

 As the space industry expands, it will invite a new cohort of people into orbit and beyond.
 From skilled workers performing specialized tasks in space, and on Earth in service of space, to explorers adventuring farther into the unknown and even tourists seeking new and unique experiences, the space economy will bring together people from all walks of life.